phantomarko/CARetaker/README.md

 1. Ensure the containers are not up and running.

 2. Set environment variables.
-Create a `.env` from `.env.example` and assign a value to the database password.
+Create a `.env` from `.env.example` and assign the missings values.

 3. Start containers.